SmartContractSecurity/SWC-registry/README.md

 # Omnibus

-Universal and open taxonomy for smart contract security issues, plus benchmarks for Ethereum smart contract security analysis tools.
+An universal and open taxonomy for smart contract security issues, and samples that can be be used to benchmark Ethereum smart contract security analysis tools.

 ## Benchmark format

-The benchmarks described in this repository use a machine-readable format for test cases that smart contract security analysis tools can use to train and measure their performance.
-It also allows for benchmark runners to execute a collection of benchmarks across different security analysis tools and create insightful comparisons.
+The samples contain in this repository contain machine-readable test cases that can be used to improve smart contract security analysis tools and measure their performance.
+It is also useful for creating insightful comparisons between different types of analysis and optimizing the coverage achieved by combining different tools.

+Samples can (and should) be as varied as possible and include both micro-benchmarks and real-world samples of vulnerable smart contracts.

 Benchmarks are loosely grouped into subdirectories of within the benchmarks directory.
 A single benchmark consists of three files: